me-box/databox/README.md

 To get started all you need is a Dockerfile and a databox-manifest.json examples can be found in the libraries '/samples' directories.
 To make your app available to install locally on your databox you will need to upload the app-store driver and use `docker build -t [your-app-name] .`.
 Once the manifest is uploaded and the image has built then you should be up to install the app on your local Databox.

-A good place to get started is the [databox quickstart repo](https://github.com/me-box/databox-quickstart/) which has all you need to develop apps and drivers and a small tutorial.
+A good place to get started is the [Databox quickstart repo](https://github.com/me-box/databox-quickstart/) which has all you need to develop apps and drivers and a small tutorial.

 > Note: Images must be post fixed with -amd64 or -arm64v8 respectively.